yereverluvinunclebert/Steampunk-clock-calendar-vb6/README.md

  The above will be created automatically by the compiled program when run for the first time.

-o Krool's replacement for the Microsoft Windows Common Controls found in mscomctl.ocx (slider) are replicated by the addition of one dedicated OCX file that are shipped with this package.
+* Krool's replacement for the Microsoft Windows Common Controls found in mscomctl.ocx (slider) are replicated by the addition of one dedicated OCX file that are shipped with this package.